Technische Universität Darmstadt: Reputation and ranking

 According to CSRankings, a ranking that makes it possible to evaluate the scientific achievements of universities in individual areas of computer science, TU Darmstadt is the leading university in Europe in the fields of cryptography, IT security and software engineering.
 In the fields of artificial Intelligence, robotics, machine learning, computer vision and computational linguistics, the university ranks second among European universities and first among German universities.
 It is one of the top 10 universities in Europe in all scientific fields of computer science.
 CSRankings is one of three rankings that are recognized according to the criteria of the Computing Research Association (CRA).
 The CRA has defined four criteria: rankings should be based on "good" (clean and curated) data, the data should be transparent and available, and the methodology should be based on objective criteria.
 CSRankings aims to reflect the quality of research by relating the contributions of universities in selective conferences to the size of the university.
 This methodology should be less susceptible to manipulation than the measurement of citation.
 The methodology is transparent and accessible.

 In the university ranking 2018 of the German business magazine Wirtschaftswoche, TU Darmstadt is considered to be the best university for business informatics.
 In industrial engineering the university secures the 3rd place.
 In mechanical engineering and electrical engineering TU Darmstadt ranks 4th.

 In the Research Ranking of the Association for Information Systems, TU Darmstadt ranks 16th in business informatics worldwide, 3rd in Europe after the Copenhagen Business School and London School of Economics and Political Science and 1st in Germany.

 According to the Stepstone salary report for graduates 2017, TU Darmstadt graduates earn the highest salary in engineering and information technology in Germany compared to graduates of other German universities.

 In the QS Graduate Employability Rankings 2019, TU Darmstadt ranked 3rd in Germany, 22nd in Europe and 78th in the world.

-According to the QS World University Rankings 2020, TU Darmstadt is one of the universities with the highest scientific impact in Germany and leads among the technical universities in Germany.
-It belongs to the top 25 universities in Europe with the highest scientific impact.

 According to Reuters, TU Darmstadt is among Europe's most innovative universities in 2019.